OpenGovIntelligence/json-qb/specification.md

 This API is designed to support web developers to use statistical data stored in the form of an RDF Data Cube, while assuming minimal knowledge of Linked Data.

+The API is designed to be deliberately 'lossy': i.e. it favours simplicity and ease of use for developers over completeness.
+Some aspects of the RDF Data Cube representation of the data will not be available through the API.

 ### 1.1 Introduction